-Yemenis rally in Sanaa to mark anniversary of war
+Yemenis rally in support of Houthis to mark war anniversary

 “This is a message to the world, that at the start of the fifth year (of the war), Yemenis will be stronger... a message that the Yemeni resistance will be even greater,” said Mohammed Haidarah, a protester.

+The coalition accuses Iran of supplying the Houthis with arms, including drones and missiles.
+Iran and the Houthis deny the accusations.

+“On the eve of the war’s shameful fifth year, a reminder that it’s not too late to stop the nightmare that this war has become,” Zarif said on Twitter.

-Many painted their faces in the colors of the Yemeni flag and others danced holding assault rifles and traditional daggers as Houthi leaders cheered the crowd from the main podium.
+Many people taking part in the rally painted their faces in the colors of the Yemeni flag and others danced holding assault rifles and traditional daggers as Houthi leaders cheered the crowd from the main podium.

 Mohammed Ali al-Houthi, the head of the Houthis’ Supreme Revolutionary Committee, denounced the U.S. decision to recognize Israel’s sovereignty on the Golan Heights.